uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 This will execute the defined sequence of commands.

-Singularity will automatically mount the `/tmp` and `$PWD` directories from the host system, Discovery, in the container when it is run.
+Singularity will automatically mount the `/tmp` and `$PWD` directories from the host system, Discovery/Endeavour, in the container when it is run.
 To mount other directories, such as your `/scratch` or `/scratch2` directories, use the `--bind` option.
 For example:

 ```sh
 singularity exec --bind /scratch/ttrojan julia.sif julia /scratch/ttrojan/script.jl